wonderofme/si3-swarm-V1/docs/KAIAS_COMMANDS.md

 **Question:** "What are you excited to explore in the Grow3dge program?"
 **Options:**
 - 1. Web3 Growth Marketing
-- 2. Business Development & Partnerships
+- 2. Sales, BD & Partnerships
 - 3. Education 3.0
 - 4. AI
 - 5. Cybersecurity
 - 6. DAO's
 - 7. Tokenomics
 - 8. Fundraising
-- 9. Other
+- 9. DeepTech
 **Response:** Reply with numbers (e.g., `2,3`) or add custom interests

 ### 6. Goals
 **Question:** "What are you looking for? 🤝" **Options:**
-- 1. Startups to invest in
+- 1. Growth tools, strategies, and/or support
-- 2. Investors/grant program operators
+- 2. Sales/BD tools, strategies and/or support
-- 3. Marketing support
+- 3. New job opportunities
-- 4. BD & Partnerships
-- 5. Communities and/or DAO's to join
-- 6. Other
 **Response:** Reply with numbers or add custom goals

 ### 7. Events (Optional)
-**Question:** "Can you share any events that you will be attending?"
+**Question:** "Can you share any events that you will be attending?
+I could try to connect you with other Grow3dge members that are attending the same events and conferences."
 **Response:** Type event details, or type `Next` to skip

 ### 8. Social Media (Optional)